 NOTE 1a: For CBF forwarding algorithm (itsGnNonAreaForwardingAlgorithm is set to 2 or 3), the algorithm relies on the processing of duplicate packets and their handling is part of the forwarding algorithm.

-b) if (GeoAdhoc router is inside or at the border of the geographical area) and the GN protocol constant itsGnAreaForwardingAlgorithm is set to 0 (UNSPECIFIED) or to 1 (SIMPLE), execute DPD as specified in annex A.2; if the GBC packet is a duplicate, discard the packet and omit the execution of further steps;
+if (GeoAdhoc router is inside or at the border of the geographical area) and the GN protocol constant itsGnAreaForwardingAlgorithm is set to 0 (UNSPECIFIED) or to 1 (SIMPLE), execute DPD as specified in annex A.2; if the GBC packet is a duplicate, discard the packet and omit the execution of further steps;

 NOTE 1b: For CBF and the Advanced forwarding algorithm (itsGnAreaForwardingAlgorithm is set to 2 or 3), the algorithm relies on the processing of duplicate packets and their handling is part of the forwarding algorithm.